F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

   size and ``txq_inline_min`` settings and may be from 2 (worst case forced by maximal inline settings) to 58.

-- Flows with a VXLAN Network Identifier equal (or ends to be equal) to 0 are not supported.
+- Match on VXLAN supports the following fields only:

+     - VNI
+     - Last reserved 8-bits

+  Last reserved 8-bits matching is only supported When using DV flow engine (``dv_flow_en`` = 1).
+  For ConnectX-5, the UDP destination port must be the standard one (4789).
+  Group zero's behavior may differ which depends on FW.
+  Matching value equals 0 (value & mask) is not supported.

 - L3 VXLAN and VXLAN-GPE tunnels cannot be supported together with MPLSoGRE and MPLSoUDP.